SiroDiaz/sphinxql/README.md

 to write raw SphinxQL strings always that you can.
 By default, it uses escaped query parameters, always thinking in security.

+It is heavily inspired in the PHP [SphinxQL-Query-Builder](https://github.com/FoolCode/SphinxQL-Query-Builder) and also the Eloquent query builder (Laravel framework ORM)

 The client used for create connection is [mysql2](https://github.com/sidorares/node-mysql2) that is focused in performance.